 Disability Cultural Center

-The Disability Cultural Center (DCC) is a new and exciting space for students, faculty and staff to explore and celebrate disability identity, culture and community.
-DCC will offer a variety of events and programming that promote an authentic and intersectional perspective on disability.
-The DCC is a casual space for you to drop by anytime!
+One of very few in the nation, UA's disability cultural center (DCC) is a space for students, faculty and staff to explore and celebrate disability identity, culture and community.
+DCC offers a variety of events and programming that promote an authentic and intersectional perspective on disability.

-We are located on the second floor of the Disability Resource Center in Highland Commons Room D217.
+The DCC is located on the second floor of the Disability Resource Center in Highland Commons D217.